 ·10 drivers have won consecutive Coors Light poles at Talladega.
 Bill Elliott holds the record for most consecutive poles at Talladega with six (1985 - 1987).

 ·Youngest Talladega pole winner: Brian Scott (05/04/2014 – 26 years, 3 months, 22 days).

 ·Oldest Talladega pole winner: Mark Martin (10/23/2011 – 52 years, 9 months, 14 days).

 ·44 different drivers have won at Talladega Superspeedway, led by Dale Earnhardt with 10.
-Jeff Gordon leads all active drivers with six.
+Jeff Gordon and Dale Earnhardt Jr. lead all active drivers with six.

-·Richard Childress Racing has the most wins at Talladega in the NASCAR Sprint Cup Series with 12; followed by Hendrick Motorsports with 11.
+·Richard Childress Racing and Hendrick Motorsports for the most wins at Talladega in the NASCAR Sprint Cup Series with 12.

 ·The outside front row (second-place) starting position is the most proficient starting position in the field, producing more winners (20) than any other starting position at Talladega.